 Investment Property is measured initially at cost and subsequently at Fair Value (best market value), which is based on active market prices adjusted, if necessary, for any difference in the nature, location or condition of the specific asset.
-The Council's Principal Valuation Surveyor carries out the valuations each year in accordance with the Royal Institution of Chartered Surveyors Appraisal and Valuation Manual, known as the "Red Book".
+Wilks Head & Eve LLP, an external firm of valuers, carries out the valuations each year in accordance with the Royal Institution of Chartered Surveyors Appraisal and Valuation Manual, known as the "Red Book".